agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 You can use Microsoft's **Azure AI Document Intelligence** to build solutions that manage and accelerate data collection from scanned documents.
 Features of Azure AI Document Intelligence help automate document processing in applications and workflows, enhance data-driven strategies, and enrich document search capabilities.
 The service features are available for use and testing in the **Document Intelligence Studio and other programming languages**.
 **Knowledge mining** is the term used to describe solutions that involve extracting information from large volumes of often unstructured data to create a searchable knowledge store.
 One Microsoft knowledge mining solution is **Azure AI Search**, a private, enterprise, search solution that has tools for building indexes.

 Document intelligence describes AI capabilities that support processing text and making sense of information in text.
 As an extension of optical character recognition (OCR), **document intelligence takes the next step** a person might after reading a form or document.
-It automates the process of extracting, understanding, and saving the data in text.
-The ability to extract text, layout, and key-value pairs is known as document analysis.
+It automates the process of extracting, understanding, and saving the data in text. **The ability to extract text, layout, and key-value pairs is known as document analysis**.
 Document analysis provides locations of text on a page identified by **bounding box coordinates**.

 Azure AI Document Intelligence consists of features grouped by model type:
-1. **Document analysis** - general document analysis that returns structured data representations, including regions of interest and their inter-relationships.
+1. **Document analysis** - general document analysis that **returns structured data representations, including regions of interest and their inter-relationships**.
 2. **Prebuilt models** - process common document types such as invoices, business cards, ID documents, and more. financial services and legal, US tax, US mortgage, and personal identification documents.
 3. **Custom models** - can be trained to identify specific fields that are not included in the existing pretrained models. **Includes custom classification models and document field extraction models** such as the custom generative AI model and custom neural model.